willymcallister/willymcallister.github.io/_articles/forced-response.md

 **Forced response: The circuit’s final steady state, caused by the forcing input.**

-This method is based on a theory of non-homogeneous differential equations,
+This method is based on a theorem of non-homogeneous differential equations,

 >The total solution to a non-homogeneous differential equation can be found by adding the **general** solution of the circuit's natural response to **any** particular response, followed by applying the initial conditions to resolve unknown constants.